 You may have noticed a big red banner at the very most top of your database.

-Migrating to a more up to date version of DISCO Review
+Migrating to a more up-to-date version of DISCO

-DISCO Review will shut down your database briefly in order to upgrade your database to be housed in our most up to date version.
+DISCO will shut down your database briefly in order to upgrade your database to be housed in our most up to date version.

 Preparing for outage